WOWRainbowUI/RainbowUI-Retail/AddOns/RangeDisplay/README.txt

 item range and interact-distance based checks to determine the approximate range to your current target.

-RangeDisplay is a front-end to LibRangeCheck-2.0, a library addon to calculate the range estimates.

 Note: RangeDisplay can only check for some specific distances, thus determining a minimum and maximum range to the target.
 Some of these ranges are rather large, so the range update may be slow, as it takes time to cover a bigger